danielsalgadop/sac/docs/MEMORIA.md

 Add headers response 'Link: <model/>; rel="model"'

-More comples iot emuation.
+More complex iot emuation.
 Using noSQL for hetorgenic structure

 iot_emulator, add Action to iot, add Property to iot

+Manage more than 1 owner (ddbb is thought to be extended in this way)